alex-cerlini/DevQuiz/README.md

 	🚧  DevQuiz 🚀 Being building  🚧
 </h4>

+## About this project

+This software was developer inside Next Level 5 by RocketSeat.
+The App is a Quiz for developers can check your programming knowledge.

+---

 ## Features

+Empty for now, wait.

+---

 ## Pre-Requisites
 Before start, make sure you have GIT and a code editor of your preference, Flutter SDK and like Visual Studio Code with Dart & Flutter plugin installed.